svermeulen/vim-easyclip/README.md

 ### Paste ###

-Easy clip makes the following changes to Vim's default paste
+Easy Clip makes the following changes to Vim's default paste
 - Adds previously position to jump list
     - Note that this only occurs if the paste/substitution is multiline.
     - This allows you to easily return to the position the cursor was before pasting by pressing `<c-o>`